Self-EMDR vs. Therapist-Led EMDR: Understanding the Differences

 - Improve your ability to respond to current triggers

-Therapist-Led EMDR: The Traditional Approach
+Therapist-Led EMDR: The Clinical Approach

 The Complete Protocol